SelinaLaveryDev/SelinaLaveryDev/README.md

 - 💻 Front-End Developer with a background in marketing, training, and communications
 - 🔭 I’m currently working with a London-based startup, building a React app prototype and collaborating remotely with a small team
 - 🌱 I’m currently working on a project using React 19 and TypeScript
-- 👯 I’m looking for a role where I can constinue building product features and grow within a strong engineering team
+- 👯 I’m looking for a role where I can continue building product features and grow within a strong engineering team
 - 📫 How to reach me: selinalavery@gmail.com or connect on [linkedIn](https://www.linkedin.com/in/selina-lavery/)
 - ⚡ Fun fact: I built my local swim club’s website as a volunteer project after bootcamp — now I maintain it and keep it running smoothly!
 - 👩🏻‍💻 Visit my [portfolio website](https://selinalaverydev.github.io/selina-dev-portfolio/)